wintercms/docs/snowboard-migration-guide.md

 <a name="browser-support"></a>
 ### Browser support is more strict

-The new framework drops support for Internet Explorer, as well as some less-used, or discontinued, browsers such as the Samsung Internet Browser and Opera Mini.
+Snowboard drops support for Internet Explorer, as well as some less-used, or discontinued, browsers such as the Samsung Internet Browser and Opera Mini.
 The framework targets, at the very least, support for the ECMAScript 2015 (ES2015) JavaScript language.

 Our build script is set up to consider the following browsers as compatible with the framework: